ckjr3000/float-v2/meetups/april-24.md

 ---
 title: 5th April 2024
+subtitle: Presentation by Elowyn Fearne
 archived: true
 ---

 17.30 – 19.30

 April's meetup will include a presentation by Elowyn Fearne, a creative coder doing research on musical interfraces and programming in C++.

 Fearne will present her current MA project, a three dimensional 'visual sound broswer'.